SocratesCodes/doc/docs/development/core.md

 !!! info "MinIO credentials"
     Change the `ROOTNAME` and `CHANGEME123` to your own and keep them somewhere safe as it is required for the next step.

+!!! info "Folder for MinIO data"
+    Create a folder for MinIO data.
+In this guide, we will use `~/minio/data` as the folder for MinIO data.
+(This will refers to your home directory.
+Create it if it doesn't exist.)

 ```bash
 podman run \